nathanberwick/bandClock/README.md

 # bandClock
-Arduino code compatible with Arduino Nano for building a stepper motor based "conveyor belt/band clock"
+Arduino code compatible with Arduino Nano for building a stepper motor based "conveyor belt/band clock".
+Uses a unipolar stepper motor and a U2004 Darlington Array.
+-n.b. motor connected to 5v to reduce overheating from battery.

 # REQUIREMENTS
 Arduino stepper library: